 What Is The Value Of Property Rights?

-Before we answer that, I have to give an explanation for exactly what I mean by property rights.
-Therefore, property rights are:
+Before we answer that, I have to explain exactly what I mean by property rights.
+Property rights are:

 - The legal ownership of specific property by individuals and the ability to use that property as they see fit.

 We also need to consider a few other important caveats for the definition, including the following:

 - the right to earn income from the good